Atta Muhammad Nur: Islamic Republic

-After the establishment of the Islamic Republic of Afghanistan under the Hamid Karzai administration, Ustad Atta's forces clashed with those of Dostum several times.
-From 2002 onwards, with the support of Jamiat-e Islami allies occupying key positions in the Afghan Transitional Administration and the support of the international community which tried to marginalize Dostum for his dubious record, Atta Noor expanded his influence in Northern Afghanistan.
+After the establishment of the Islamic Republic of Afghanistan under the Hamid Karzai administration, Ustād Attā's forces clashed with those of Dostum several times.
+From 2002 onwards, with the support of Jamiat-e Islāmi allies occupying key positions in the Afghan Transitional Administration and the support of the international community which tried to marginalize Dostum for his dubious record, Attā Noor expanded his influence in Northern Afghanistan.
 He managed to seize Mazar-i-Sharif using little force, only the Khulmi District was taken by force.
-Atta subsequently attempted to buy the loyalty of local leaders in Faryab, Jowzjan, and Balkh provinces.
+Attā subsequently attempted to buy the loyalty of local leaders in Faryab, Jowzjan, and Balkh provinces.
 In October 2003, Dostum launched an offensive, and managed to retake many of the positions he had lost since 2002.
-Near Mazar, Dostum outmanoeuvred Atta's armoured forces, and captured all the key positions around the city.
+Near Mazar, Dostum outmanoeuvred Attā's armoured forces, and captured all the key positions around the city.
 The fighting initiated by Dostum around Mazar involved tanks and artillery, and resulted in the death of approximately 60 people.
 Both Dostum and Atta were, however, coming under increasing pressure from the international community and the central government in Kabul to stop the fighting.
-Atta and Dostum worked out a power-sharing agreement in which Dostum conceded Mazar and most of Balkh province to Atta, who in turn renounced his intention of contesting Dostum's influence elsewhere in Northern Afghanistan.
+Attā and Dostum worked out a power-sharing agreement in which Dostum conceded Mazar and most of Balkh province to Attā, who in turn renounced his intention of contesting Dostum's influence elsewhere in Northern Afghanistan.

 Noor has married once and has five sons and two daughters.
-His eldest son, Khalid Noor, graduated from Royal Military Academy Sandhurst of London in 2014.
+His eldest son, Khālid Noor, graduated from Royal Military Academy Sandhurst of London in 2014.
 Tariq Noor is studying Public Administration at the American University in Dubai.
 His other children are Belal Noor, Suhaib Noor, and Seyar Noor.